101st Infantry Regiment (United States): Push to the Rhine

 On 13 March, the XX Corps attacked along a broad front and the 101st Infantry began its advance on 15 March.
 On 17 March, 1-101 captured Bratdorf.
 As organized German resistance crumbled, COL Scott ordered the formation of the Saint Patrick's task force, which was led by MAJ Joseph P. Boucher.
 The task force consisted of "A" Company, 1-101 Infantry, one platoon of the 26th Reconnaissance Troop, one platoon of 818th Tank Destroyers, one platoon 778th Tank Battalion, one platoon of Regimental Antitank Company, and one squad from the Antitank mine platoon.
-Spearheading the 101st Infantry drive, Task Force St. Patrick reached Buprich on the night of the 17th of March and secured a bridgehead across the Prims River.
+Spearheading the 101st Infantry drive, Task Force St. Patrick reached Buprich on the night of 17 March and secured a bridgehead across the Prims River.
 Soon, the bridge was secured by the rest of the regiment.
-By 18 March, 901 POWs had been captured.
+By 18 March 901 POWs had been captured.
 Telephone communications were unavailable due to the nature of the rapid advance, and control was maintained entirely by use of radio.
 On 19 March, Task Force St. Patrick, seized Ottweiler along with troops from the 104th Infantry.
 The advance continued east with all three battalions of the regiment attacking simultaneously.
 3-101 was molded into a motorized infantry battalion to increase its speed in raids and counterattacks.
 The pursuit of the enemy was quick, and the regiment only suffered light casualties.
 By 25 March 1945, the entire Regiment was across the Rhine River, and into central Germany, near Wiesbaden.